peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

     public EDecimal ToEDecimal(EContext ctx)

-Converts this rational number to an arbitrary-precision decimal number and rounds the result to the given precision.
+Converts this rational number to an arbitrary-precision decimal number and rounds the result to the specified precision.

 **Parameters:**